EigerEx/westcoastvets/_portfolio/SmallAnimals.md

 ---
 caption: #what displays in the portfolio grid:
   hover-icon: "fas fa-frog fa-4x"
-  title: Animals gallery
+  title: Gallery
-  subtitle: Take a look at our animals
+  subtitle: Take a look at our patients
-  thumbnail: assets/img/gallery/cat.png
+  thumbnail: assets/img/gallery/cattle_mucky.png
   hyperlink: gallery
 ---